-Waterbody crossings by vehicles and equipment pose a risk of transferring invasive aquatic plant species between drainages during mining.
+Waterbody crossings by vehicles and equipment pose a risk of transferring invasive aquatic plant and animal species between drainages during mining.
 Aquatic plant species of concern are identified in the Aquatic vegetation Management in Texas: A Guidance Document (Chilton, no date).
 Plant species can attach to vehicles and equipment and then be transferred to other waterbodies during mine construction or reclamation.
+Other aquatic invasive species include the zebra mussel.
+TPWD guidelines require cleaning and drying of all equipment that contacts inland water (TPWD 2015b).